 - A common dressing on Indonesian food is kecap (soy sauce), made with water, soy and brown sugar.
 The kind sold in plastic bottles in the stores are usually pitch black, while the kind sold in large glass bottles at the countryside is usually thicker and brown.
 Indonesians usually recognize 2 types of kecap.
 One is sweet kecap, the other is salty kecap.
 Aside from the obviously explanatory difference in taste, they're generally discernable by their viscosity and aroma.
 Sweet kecap is quite thick, while salty kecap is basically like water or vinegar, except black.
 There are also variations made by mixing spices to the basic 2 tastes of kecap to produce other tastes.
 The British colonizers brought some back to Britain.
 Several culinary experiments involving tomatoes later, "ketchup" was born.

-- Perhaps the most popular branch of Indonesian cuisine is West Sumatran cuisine (otherwise known as Padang food *) cuisine, usually sold in the so-called "rumah makan Padang" *, distinguishable by food plates stacked on each other on the front window.
+- Perhaps the most popular branch of Indonesian cuisine is West Sumatran cuisine (otherwise known as Padang food note ) cuisine, usually sold in the so-called "rumah makan Padang"note , distinguishable by food plates stacked on each other on the front window.
 Most such restaurants will put out all they have to offer on the table with the exception of certain menus, and let you pick whatever you want to eat.
 Payment will be counted according to what's eaten and what's not after you're done eating (counting is done per plate, so polish them off!).
-Padang cuisine tend to be very spicy and high in cholesterol, so be careful.

-- The city of Manado, north Sulawesi boasts an exotic and incredibly delicious cuisine that totally doesn't contain any rat, called Tikus (rat) Rica-rica.
+- The city of Manado, North Sulawesi boasts an exotic cuisine that called Tikus (rat) Rica-rica.

 - There's a great variety of coffee beans in Indonesia, their aromas and taste varying by region.
 Most foreigners are familiar with Java beans, but there are many more, from Toraja, Aceh, Mandailing, Bali, and more, each with their own palate.
 You can get coffee that tastes really sour from Bali, really bitter from Mandailing, and some variations that are even spicy, as in, hot.
 Preparation also differs from region to region, with some adding butter to it.

-- To tell you the truth, what Indonesian eats (sometimes) really differs from one place to the other; from how people prefer it sweet and spicy in one place, while the other likes it plain SPICY to where in one place people have dogs for dinner while in another people eat caterpillars.
-One thing most (native) Indonesians agree not to eat is pork, since a large number of them are muslim.
-Rice and chili are considered staple food items for most areas especially on the western side; to the east, expect sago and yam.
+- What Indonesian eats (sometimes) really differs from one place to the other; from how people prefer it sweet and spicy in one place, while the other likes it plain SPICY to where in one place people have dogs for dinner while in another people eat caterpillars.
+One thing most (native) Indonesians agree not to eat is pork, since a large number of them are Muslim.
+Rice is considered staple food item for most areas especially on the western side; to the east, expect sago and yam.

 - Aside from doing things the government isn't comfortable to admitting in Timor Leste, Malaysia and Aceh, they've also participated in the UNPROFOR.